 Chapter houses hold between 15 - 110 students comfortably.
 Many include amenities including chefs, weight rooms, libraries, quiet study rooms, common living areas, basketball courts, on-site laundry facilities, spacious dining areas, high-speed wireless internet and more.

-Living a fraternity chapter is usually less expensive than living on-campus.
+Living in a fraternity chapter house is usually less expensive than living on-campus.
 If you have already signed up for a residence hall, you may be eligible to receive a full refund of your deposit upon joining a fraternity.

 For incoming freshmen/transfer students, who join a fraternity and are reported to IFC by August 31st, Housing & Food Services (HFS) will cancel their housing application/assignment and grant a full refund of their housing deposit.
 Continuing students who join a fraternity are responsible for cancelling their housing application and are responsible for the cancellation charges based on their cancellation date.

 Average New Member Fee = $240.

 Includes room, meals, and membership dues.